Faraday Future Intelligent Electric Inc. (FFIE) Just Got Our Attention

-Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) went up by 5.91% from its latest closing price compared to the recent 1-year high of $11.94.
-The company’s stock price has collected -1.10% of loss in the last five trading sessions.
+Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) went down by -3.21% from its latest closing price compared to the recent 1-year high of $11.50.
+The company’s stock price has collected -16.93% of loss in the last five trading sessions.

 Is It Worth Investing in Faraday Future Intelligent Electric Inc. (NASDAQ :FFIE) Right Now?